Upload files using the JMP add-in¶

 You can also assign one or more tags and/or a journal specifically to a model by using the corresponding panel boxes for the model.

-Version control for selected data tables¶
+Version control for a selected data table¶

 When you select a data table to be uploaded, it is displayed with the Managed toggle button turned on by default in the File Information panel box.